pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

 **Long Short-Term Memory (LSTM)** networks are a type of RNN that are designed to address the vanishing gradient problem.

-The following figure shows the **architecture** of an LSTM model:
+The following figure shows the **architecture** of an LSTM model[^1]:

 ![Illustration of an LSTM model](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png)

 LSTM allows your model to **remember and forget** certain inputs.
 It does this by using a combination of two states:

-- **Cell state**, that can be thought of as a memory cell.
+- **Cell state**, that can be thought of as a **memory cell**.
 It is the horizontal line running through the top of the diagram.
 It is like a conveyor belt and runs straight down the entire chain, with only some minor linear interactions.
-- **Hidden state**, that is used to propagate information through time.
+- **Hidden state**, that is used to **propagate information through time**.
 It outputs $h_t$ and is the vertical line running through the right of the diagram.

 The hidden state is used to control the flow of information in the LSTM.
 It consists of **three gates**.
 Gates are a way to optionally let information through.
 They are passed in the following order: